Skip to content

 15. Sub-agents

 sub_agent creates isolated child runs with their own message history and system prompt.
 Children use the normal tool stack but do not recursively expose sub_agent.
+Default iteration limit is 100.
+Child TODOs are ephemeral and cleared on completion.

 16. Terminal UI